nodejs/node/doc/api/os.markdown

 ## os.cpus()

-Returns an array of objects containing information about each CPU/core installed: model, speed (in MHz), and times (an object containing the number of CPU ticks spent in: user, nice, sys, idle, and irq).
+Returns an array of objects containing information about each CPU/core
+installed: model, speed (in MHz), and times (an object containing the number of milliseconds the CPU/core spent in: user, nice, sys, idle, and irq).

 Example inspection of os.cpus: